Scheide Professor of Music, Chair of the Department of Music, and Director of the Program in Italian Studies

 Fantasy on Themes from Moses in Egypt

-Gary Karr, acclaimed as "the world's leading solo bassist" (Time Magazine), visits campus for a guest artist recital with pianist Harmon Lewis.
+Gary Karr, acclaimed as "the world's leading solo bassist" (Time Magazine), makes a very rare public appearance in a guest artist recital with pianist Harmon Lewis.
+Tickets $15 General/Free for students.
+A post-concert discussion with Prof. Wendy Heller will follow.

 About the Artist: